5 simple ideas to give your outdoor space a boost for summer without breaking the bank.

 3. Lighting up your outdoor space

 This is my favourite way of prettying up my outdoor space.
 Candles and lanterns can make for an enchanting space.
 Citrus scented candles will also help keep your seating area free of mosquitoes.
-All of the lights and lanterns below are from lights4fun which is one of my absolute favourite online shops.
-I always shopped the UK store but now they also have a German site which is a major plus!
+All of the lights and lanterns below are from Lights4fun which is one of my absolute favourite online shops.
+I always shopped the UK store but now they also have a German website which is a major plus!

-Nothing says ‘party’ more than festoon or circus lights.
+Nothing says ‘party’ more than festoon or string lights.
 String them around your sitting area or drape them through trees.
 Don’t want to splash out on new lights?
 Just use your Christmas fairy lights.
 Who says they can only be used at Christmas anyway?